Link: http://careerssearch.bbc.co.uk/jobs/job/researcher/10496

 It is important to know how to ask the right questions the right way to get quality input for design.
 This means not asking leading or confusing questions.

-Focus groups: qualitative research technique where a group of individuals are asked their opinions, perceptions, beliefs, attitudes or practices regarding a product, service or concept.
+Focus groups: a qualitative research technique where a group of individuals are asked their opinions, perceptions, beliefs, attitudes or practices regarding a product, service or concept.
 It is important to pay attention to group dynamics when conducting a focus group since the loudest voice may dominate the conversation and drown out other opinions.

 Interviews: a "guided conversation where one person seeks information from the other."
 An interview may be conducted in conjunction with other requirements-gathering activity such as a site visit, or as a solo activity.
 There are various types of interview you can choose from based on your project needs and constraints.